SkillsCategory

 .com still owns half the internet

-Some things don't change. .com domain names capture 50.25% of all domain registrations worldwide — more than the next 14 extensions combined.
+It’s not surprising that .com domain names capture 50.25% of all domain registrations worldwide.
+That's more than the next 14 extensions combined.

 Find your perfect domain name today